gammapy/gammapy/docs/detect/index.rst

 Command line tool
 -----------------

-Gammapy also provides a command line tool ``gammapy-ts-image`` for TS map computation, which can be run on the Fermi example dataset by:
+Gammapy also provides a command line tool ``gammapy-image-ts`` for TS map computation, which can be run on the Fermi example dataset by:

 .. code-block:: bash

 	$ cd gammapy-extra/datasets/fermi_survey
-	$ gammapy-ts-image all.fits.gz ts_map_0.00.fits --scale 0
+	$ gammapy-image-ts all.fits.gz ts_map_0.00.fits --scale 0

 The command line tool additionally requires a psf json file, where the psf shape is defined by the parameters of a triple Gaussian model.
 See also `gammapy.irf.multi_gauss_psf_kernel`.
 By default the command line tool uses a Gaussian source kernel, where the width in degree can be defined by the ``--scale`` parameter.
+Multiple scales can be selected by passing a list to the ``scales`` parameter.
+When setting
-When setting ``--scale 0`` only the psf is used as source model, which is the preferred setting to detect point sources.
+``--scale 0`` only the psf is used as source model, which is the preferred setting to detect point sources.
 When using scales that are larger than five times the binning of the data, the data is sampled down and later sampled up again to speed up the performance.
 See `~gammapy.image.downsample_2N` and `~gammapy.image.upsample_2N` for details.